 Elon Musk and the late Steve Jobs use a consultative management style, soliciting ideas from others and then melding them into actionable ideas.

-“They would act like an orchestra conductor, going from one group to another but synthesizing it for themselves,” Sonnenfeld told Built In.
-This allows them to reap the benefits of gathering the wisdom of others yet offers the speed in decision making.
+“They would act like an orchestra conductor, going from one group to another but synthesizing it for themselves,” Jeffrey Sonnenfeld, senior associate dean of leadership programs and a professor at the Yale School of Management, told Built In.
+This allows them to reap the benefits of gathering the wisdom of others while maintaining quick decision-making.

 Collaborative

-As a senior engineer at a wireless entertainment company, the CTO asked Clavel to gain consensus from a team of employees on how to launch Guitar Hero on mobile.
-He learned to listen to all arguments, aggregate the information and represent it to the group.
-If tempers flared, he would gently change the topic noting it would be discussed the following day.
-This allowed participants to digest the information overnight before resuming the conversation, all the while keeping an eye on the calendar for when the company needed to launch the product.
+Clavel first learned this management style as a senior engineer at a wireless entertainment company.
+The CTO asked Clavel to gain consensus from a team of employees on how to launch Guitar Hero on mobile.
+He learned to listen to all arguments, aggregate the information and present it to the group — all while keeping an eye on the calendar for when the company needed to launch the product.

 Transformational

-Definition: Managers push employees past their comfort zone to achieve new ideas, processes, or goals.
+Transformational managers push employees past their comfort zone to achieve new ideas, processes or goals.
+These managers strive to create a culture that centers around adaptability and innovation.

-Half of his team were machine learning engineers, the other half were data scientists.
-In order to maximize the impact on Apple, he would tell the ML engineers and data scientists to consider the challenges that software engineers faced and try to walk in the shoes of a software engineer.
+As the head of Apple’s cloud machine learning, Das Sarma used this type of management style to his advantage.
+Half of his team were machine learning engineers; the other half were data scientists.
+To maximize the impact on Apple, he would tell the ML engineers and data scientists to consider the challenges that software engineers faced and try to walk in the shoes of a software engineer.

 Coaching